Farewell to the Garrison Festival

 The Town grew in a piecemeal fashion around the military facility of the Bordon Garrison.
 The Bordon Garrison is leaving the Town in the autumn of 2015, releasing considerable training land and barracks.
 Consequently plans are being put in place to provide 4,000 new homes, employment space for 5,500 new jobs, a new town centre, community facilities, and public transport and up to 200 hectares of green spaces.

 The Town is divided into 5 wards (Chase, Deadwater, Hogmoor, Pinewood & Walldown) served by three Councillors in each ward.
-Elections take place every 4 years with the next one on Thursday 7 May 2015.
+Elections take place every 4 years.